 Coffee Stop in Nelson

-From Blenheim, it’s roughly a 1 hour 30 drive to Nelson.
-You will pass through the cute little town of Havelock, which is famous for the greenlip mussles.
+From Blenheim, it’s roughly a 1-hour 30 drive to Nelson.
+You will pass through the cute little town of Havelock, which is famous for the greenlip mussels.
 Once in Nelson, you should so check out Pic’s Peanut Butter World!
-It’s free to visit but you need to register beforehand.
+It’s free to visit, but you need to register beforehand.
 I would have loved to go, but we didn’t know about it before…

 However, Nelson makes a great stop for breakfast and coffee.
 One of their best coffee shops is ZUMO Coffee House.
 They got a huge variety of single-origin beans, a good selection of cabinet food and a relaxed atmosphere.
 Highly recommend!